jhumelsine/jhumelsine.github.io/_posts/2024-02-07-decorator-design-pattern.md

 Inheritance enhances existing functionality often by adding new or modifying existing behaviors to existing classes, but this comes with some constraints:
 * The extending classes have knowledge of and depend upon their parent classes.
 * Behavior is static, and it cannot be adjusted once declared.
 * For some languages, such as Java, there’s only one inheritance lineage.
 There is no multiple inheritance.
 This makes mixing and matching of behaviors more challenging.
-Multiple inheritance supporting languages, such as C++, have their own issues with the [diamond problem].(https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem)
+Multiple inheritance supporting languages, such as C++, have their own issues with the [diamond problem (https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem).

 I indicated in the [Composable Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html) blog that Composable Design Patterns could be an alternative for inheritance via delegation.